What all the recent United Airlines headlines may mean for travelers

 The House Transportation and Infrastructure Committee has announced plans for an oversight hearing in the coming weeks to “learn more” about consumer issues related to air travel.
 Consumer advocates will watch that meeting closely to get a sense of whether more regulation is on the horizon, or the hearing is just for show.

-Legislation is already in the works, too.
-One potential congressional bill, called the Customers Not Cargo Act of 2017, which has not yet been introduced, would revise regulations relating to oversold flights to prohibit the forcible removal of passengers.
+Congress has not yet introduced a potential bill called the Customers Not Cargo Act of 2017, which would revise regulations regarding oversold flights to prohibit the forcible removal of passengers.

 Given the amount of public attention on this issue, the Cargo Act may get some legislative traction now, or more likely, when the Federal Aviation Administration reauthorization bill comes before Congress later this year.